 Step #4.
 Use Facebook Precise Targeting

 If you have a marketing budget, you can use Facebook to drive the right audience and build an elite email list.
-Instead of sending your Facebook ad to everyone, use precise targeting based on interests, pages, groups, age and location for the best results.
+Instead of sending your Facebook ad to everyone, use precise targeting based on interests, pages, groups, age, and location for the best results.

 To find your core audience, click “create ads” on your Facebook page.
-Follow the steps (they are pretty easy) and, within 1 minute, your ad campaign will be ready to go live (once approved).
+Follow the steps (they are pretty easy) and, within one minute, your ad campaign will be ready to go live (once approved).

-Important Point: It will be a while before you start seeing huge traffic spikes from your elite email list.
-That’s because you need to nurture your members, educate them and show how helpful your subsequent emails will be.
+Important point: It will be a while before you start seeing huge traffic spikes from your elite email list.
+That’s because you need to nurture your members, educate them, and show how helpful your subsequent emails will be.

-In other words, what you need most are a few people who value you, want to read your newsletters and participate in your events — they take action almost all of the time.
+In other words, what you need most are a few people who value you, want to read your newsletters, and participate in your events — they take action almost all of the time.

-Traffic Strategy #6.
-Twisted Guest Blogging
+Traffic Strategy #6: Twisted guest blogging

 I talked about guest blogging as a proven way to increase traffic to your landing page and build your list.
 Here’s a unique approach to guest blogging (that’s why it’s “twisted”).